 A Vietnamese activist serving a seven-year prison term for his role in protesting a chemical waste spill three years ago on Vietnam’s coast entered the 12th day of a hunger strike over mistreatment by authorities, his sister said on Tuesday.

-Nguyen Van Hoa is calling an investigation into beatings he received in detention in 2017 and later in 2018, when he was brought from prison to testify in the trial of another detainee, according to his sister Nguyen Thi Hue.
+Nguyen Van Hoa, who blogged and produced videos for RFA, is calling an investigation into beatings he received in detention in 2017 and later in 2018, when he was brought from prison to testify in the trial of another detainee, according to his sister Nguyen Thi Hue.

 His sister visited him Tuesday at An Diem Prison, Quang Nam Province.
 After the visit she updated his condition to RFA’s Vietnamese Service in an interview.